 Kathleen joined the Gaelic League in New York, while her husband continued his involvement in all the Irish Nationalist activities, and eked out a living doing this work.
 By 1907, both of them were very homesick for Ireland, so they made the decision to return to Ireland.

 On their return to Ireland, they remained in Dublin, where the heart of the Republicans was based.
-They opened a tobacconist shop, initially at 75A Parnell Street, Dublin and then at 77 Amiens Street, Dublin as the business grew; Kathleen as the business women, while her husband steeped himself in the republican movement.
+They opened a tobacconist shop, initially at 75A Parnell Street, Dublin, and then at 77 Amiens Street, Dublin as the business grew; Kathleen as the businesswoman, while her husband steeped himself in the republican movement.
 Kathleen also involved herself in the Gaelic League in Ireland.

 By 1914, Kathleen was one of the founding members and a leading light of Cumann na mBan (below-right) and participated in all drills of an Army nature to train for warfare activities over the next two years.
-Although she did not take part in the Easter Rising, she was one of the only women who was privy to any of the secrets of the Privy Council inner sanctum of the Irish Republican Army.
-She had been selected to co-ordinate the distribution of support for the families’ of the activists.
+Although she did not take part in the Easter Rising, she was one of the only women who were privy to any of the secrets of the Privy Council inner sanctum of the Irish Republican Army.
+She had been selected to coordinate the distribution of support for the families of the activists.

-In the aftermath of the Easter Rising, although bereft from the trauma and stress, not only of her husband and her brothers execution’s, she was also dealing with the trauma of her miscarriage.
+In the aftermath of the Easter Rising, although bereft from the trauma and stress, not only of her husband and her brother's executions, she was also dealing with the trauma of her miscarriage.
 A strong woman with a very strong character, she did not allow her personal grief to deter her from carrying out what both she and her husband had set out to do.
-Having had a few days rest, she continued with the work of the distribution of food to all that families that needed it.
-This was vital work in her eyes as this was not only supporting the families, it was also establishing a network of sympathisers in the coming years… She had been taught well by her husband!
+Having had a few days rest, she continued with the work of the distribution of food to all those families that needed it.
+This was vital work in her eyes as this was not only supporting the families, it was also establishing a network of sympathizers in the coming years… She had been taught well by her husband!

-Always outspoken, while she was a member of the Dáil, she opposed the constitution as she was of the opinion that women had been placed in a lower position that they had been afforded in the Proclamation of The Irish Republic.
+Always outspoken, while she was a member of the Dáil, she opposed the constitution as she was of the opinion that women had been placed in a lower position than they had been afforded in the Proclamation of The Irish Republic.
 She also opposed the Conditions of Employment Bill in 1935 while still in the Seanad.
-Slanted by the Media for these opinions, she was criticised by many in The Fianna Fail organisation and resigned from Cumann Thomáis Ui Dún Geanainn, an organisation founded in 1917 to support the families of the Volunteers who were imprisoned - however she remained a member of Fianna Fáil Ard Chomhairle.
+Slanted by the Media for these opinions, she was criticized by many in The Fianna Fail organization and resigned from Cumann Thomáis Ui Dún Geanainn, an organization founded in 1917 to support the families of the Volunteers who were imprisoned - however she remained a member of Fianna Fáil Ard Chomhairle.